nathanforester1/example_git_project/README.md

 ## Basic Commands

-- Set-up a remote repository
+- Set-up a remote repository, we have done that